 A project budget contains the financial details of your project, including the estimates of all the project costs and the money you need to layout to lead a successful project, from resources to materials.

 Monitor project expenses with this Excel budget template.
 It even includes color-coding to let you know when you’re in the red!
 The budget is the life’s blood of your project, so you need to monitor it accurately to avoid cost overruns.
 That’s where this project budgeting template comes in handy.

 Or, better yet, build your project budget in ProjectManager.
 Set a budget at the creation of a project, estimate planned costs and enter actual costs as the project unfolds.
 Even incorporate labor rates for your team, so you can monitor resource costs during execution.
 Use the Gantt chart, Sheet view and dashboards to compare actual costs versus planned costs to make sure you deliver on budget.
 Get started with ProjectManager in minutes and start dynamically tracking your budget.

 Why You Need a Project Budget Template

 A project is made up of tasks that lead to the completion of a project or service.
 That process isn’t free.
-There are resources necessary, such as hiring a project team, possibly contracting vendors, maybe parts and a whole slew of other items that need to be paid and accounted for.
+There are resources necessary, such as hiring a project team, possibly contracting vendors, maybe parts and a whole slew of other expenses that need to be paid and accounted for.

-That’s where the budget comes in during the early planning stages of the project.
-It’s imperative that you calculate what the costs of these things will be as close as possible to get the allocated funds and not go over budget, which could jeopardize the entire project.
+That’s where budget management comes in, during the project planning phase.
+It’s imperative that you calculate what the costs of these things will be as close as possible to create a realistic cost baseline, get the allocated funds and not go over budget, which could jeopardize the entire project.

 - Consultant fees